Emotional detachment: Behavioral mechanism

-Emotional detachment is a manipulative coping mechanism, which allows a person to react calmly to highly emotional circumstances.
+Emotional detachment can be a coping mechanism, which allows a person to react calmly to highly emotional circumstances.
 Emotional detachment, in this sense, is a decision to avoid engaging emotional connections, rather than an inability or difficulty in doing so, typically for personal, social, or other reasons.
 In this sense it can allow people to maintain boundaries, and avoid undesired impact by or upon others, related to emotional demands.
 As such it is a deliberate mental attitude which avoids engaging the emotions of others.

 This detachment does not necessarily mean avoiding empathy; rather, it allows the person to rationally choose whether or not to be overwhelmed or manipulated by such feelings.
 Examples where this is used in a positive sense might include emotional boundary management, where a person avoids emotional levels of engagement related to people who are in some way emotionally overly demanding, such as difficult co-workers or relatives, or is adopted to aid the person in helping others.

 Emotional detachment can also be "emotional numbing", "emotional blunting", i.e., dissociation, depersonalization or in its chronic form depersonalization disorder.
 This type of emotional numbing or blunting is a disconnection from emotion, it is frequently used as a coping survival skill during traumatic childhood events such as abuse or severe neglect.
 After continually using this coping mechanism, it can become a response to daily stresses.

 Emotional detachment may allow acts of extreme cruelty and abuse, supported by the decision to not connect empathically with the person concerned.
 Social ostracism, such as shunning and parental alienation, are other examples where decisions to shut out a person creates a psychological trauma for the shunned party.